FlockyChou/vtubing.info/before-starting/understanding-your-hardware-limitations.md

 #### Building a Computer

-If you are experienced and looking to build a PC, but need suggestions on hardware that fit your budget, you can check out these Reddit communities:
+If you are experienced and looking to build a PC but need suggestions on hardware that fit your budget or help with hardware compatibility, you can check out these Reddit communities:
 * [r/BuildAPC](https://www.reddit.com/r/buildapc/) - "A community-driven subreddit dedicated to custom PC assembly.
 Anyone is welcome to seek the input of our helpful community as they piece together their desktop."
 * [r/BuildMeAPC](https://www.reddit.com/r/buildmeapc/) - "If you are new to computer building, and need someone to help you put parts together for your build or even an experienced builder looking to talk tech you are in the right place!"

 #### Buying a Computer

 If you are looking to buy a pre-built computer, a computer that I’ve seen recommended at a price point that checks all these boxes is the [NZXT “Player: One” at $799 (before taxes)](https://nzxt.com/product/player-one).
-While this isn’t an endoresement for this product or company, you can use this as a benchmark in computer specs and price when shopping for other pre-built computers.
+While this isn’t an endorsement for this product or company, you can use this as a benchmark in computer specs and price when shopping for other pre-built computers.

-However, before pulling the trigger, there are some things to take into account:
+However, before pulling the trigger on a new computer, there are some things to take into account for desktops vs laptops:

 <div class="code-example bg-white" markdown="1">